rjw1/mcollective-docs/reference/integration/puppet.md

  * Manage the Puppet CA, sign, list and revoke certificates - [AgentPuppetca]
  * Use the Puppet Ral to create resources on demand, a distributed *ralsh* - [AgentPuppetRal]
  * Schedule your puppetd's controlling concurrency and resource usage - [PuppetCommander]
+ * The [ServiceAgent] and [PackageAgent] use the Puppet RAL to function on many operating systems

 There are also several blog posts related to Puppet and MCollective: